-This easy Crockpot Turkey Breast is juicy and tender with almost no prep time!
-It’s perfect for a smaller holiday gathering or a weeknight meal with leftovers!
+This easy Crockpot Turkey Breast is juicy and tender and requires almost no prep time!
+It’s perfect for smaller holiday gatherings or for a weeknight meal with leftovers!

 Table of Contents

 This Crockpot Turkey Breast is one of my favorite turkey recipes.
 It takes just a few minutes to prep, is slathered in a flavorful garlic butter, and is slow cooked until tender and juicy!

 The juices left behind by the turkey are transformed in to the most incredible gravy that can be finished up in just a few minutes on the stove or in the crockpot.
 This delicious meal is perfect for holidays or for any old weeknight!